iCubbles/cubx-polymer-elements/webpackages/com.incowia.cubx-google-map/README.md

 </div>
 ```

-And the component can be also manipulated from javascript as follows:
+And the component can be also manipulated from Javascript as follows:

 ```javascript
 var googleMapComponent = document.querySelector('cubx-google-map');